jpartain89/Software-Install-Guides/mkdocs/docs/ubuntu/openvpn.md

+# OpenVPN

+OpenVPN is the open source, well-supported and well-documented pieces of VPN software there is.

+Private Internet Access is the VPN service I personally use, and they also allow purchasing their service through gift cards, thus continuing to remove your name or email from the direct connection to your VPN service.
+This is the point of VPN, one of them.
+To secure your connections and annonymize things.
+But, PIA supplies plenty of files for working with OpenVPN.

-# Install the OpenVPN client:
+## Install OpenVPN

 ```bash
 sudo apt-get install openvpn
 ```

-# Grab the PIA OpenVPN Profile
+## Grab the PIA OpenVPN Profile

 Download and uncompress the PIA OpenVPN profiles: